1. When did the damage to the Sea wall at Langstone occur?

 7. What is Natural England's (NE) position with the damaged sea wall at Langstone?

 NE published its review of the condition of the intertidal, subtidal and bird features of Chichester Harbour in 2021.
 One of the key findings from this review was that the site was in unfavourable declining condition due to ‘coastal squeeze’ and ‘inappropriate coastal management’.
 Where these defences are protecting homes and businesses from the risk of flooding, compensation for loss of saltmarsh is dealt with through the Habitat Compensation and Restoration Programme, but where they are protecting fields and other areas where there is no direct risk to property, there are also opportunities for allowing that roll-back to occur and to contribute to the recovery of saltmarsh and the environmental, social and economic benefits it provides.
-In this instance, and as is the case at Langstone, they would not give the necessary SSSI permission to repair the seawall.

 8. What is the Environmental Agency’s (EA) position with the damaged sea wall at Langstone?